PROFILE

 100 "full-time" deputies who function on various

-but it is still relatively weak.
-Overall, there
+relatively weak.
+Overall, there are few lawyers

-are few lawyers and trial procedures are
+and trial procedures are rudimentary.

 The present 14-member Politburo, elected in